yusukeyoshino/Skate-Spot-Finder/README.md

 Skate spots finder using React, Mapbox API and Firebase.

+## Why I built this project

+Skateboarding was born in California.
+Then the culture expands rapidly to all over the world.
+Skater travel to foregin countries to explore the new skate spot.
+It's hard to find street skate spot because you can not use Google Map for searching street spots.
+Then I thought it would be helpful if there is a map specialized in skateboarding spots.

 ## How to use
 - Drag around the map and push "Search this area" button.